 Use the "Per-VM backup files" option on the Storage Compatibility Settings in Repository's "Repository" page (Advanced button).
-After switching to this option, do a manual active full before the next schedule backup runs.
+After switching to this option, do a manual active full before the next scheduled backup runs.
 Set the repository’s “Limit maximum concurrent tasks to:" 10 and work with your ExaGrid support engineer to further tune this setting.

 Utilize the ExaGrid Veeam Accelerated Data Mover option whenever possible for best performance and fastest synthetic full and backup copy jobs – since with the Data Mover option, I/O is done directly on the ExaGrid backup storage appliances rather than having to pull Veeam backup data across a network into the proxy server and back out again to the ExaGrid.

 You can convert a CIFS repository to use the ExaGrid Veeam Accelerated Data Mover – contact your ExaGrid Customer Support engineer for assistance.

 - Check “Create synthetic full backups periodically” – recommend one day per week